inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 constant hot breathing brought freedom.
 He was subsequently nicknamed "Hot Lips".
 		-- Stephen Pile, "The Book of Heroic Failures"
-"You shouldn't make my toaster angry."
+"You shouldn't  my toaster angry."
 -- Household security explained in "Johnny Quest"
 You don't have to be nice to people on the way up if you're not planning on coming back down.
 		-- Oliver Warbucks, "Annie"
 Worrying is like rocking in a rocking chair -- It gives you something to do, but it doesn't get you anywhere.
-Auribus teneo lupum.
+Auribus teneo lum.
 	[I hold a wolf by the ears.]
 	[Boy, it *sounds* good.
 But what does it *mean*?]
 Second Law of Business Meetings: